rustworkshop/rustworkshop.co/meetup.md

 ## When

-Second Tuesday of every month
+Second Wednesday of every month

 ## Where